qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 ### Common Questions

 #### How to connect two portals?
 It's not recommended to "connect" two existing portals.
-The recommended way is to make one portal, control its position and destination, then complete bi way portal.
+The recommended way is to make one portal entity, control its position and destination, then complete bi way portal.
+Use `/portal remove_connected_portals` first, then edit the portal, then `/portal complete_bi_way_portal`.

 ### Helper Commands for Creating Portals